 - The deities come alive to take care of a pesky monster.

 - The short doesn’t contain any dialogue and is scored by Mychael Danna and when Sanjay meets the deities, Danna employs a bansuri, a South Asian flute and spiritual instrument associated with Vishnu, Patel says.
 “It’s a choice that only somebody who really understood the culture would make and something for sure my dad would really appreciate.“

-More details on the short will be released at this week's San Diego Comic-Con panel (July 9) geared towards the short film, so stay tuned.
-Additional details surrounding the short film, Patel's artwork and even the official "art of" book can be found in the Related Posts below.
+More details on the short will be released at this week’s San Diego Comic-Con panel (July 9) geared towards the short film, so stay tuned.
+Additional details surrounding the short film, Patel’s artwork and even the official “art of” book can be found here.

 Sanjay’s Super Team will be released alongside The Good Dinosaur this November 25, 2015.